 - I. Clinical Supervisors may only provide supervision in the areas they are currently approved.
-Applicants seeking to be listed as a DVCS shall meet the following criteria: - A. Meet all Full Operating Level Approved Provider requirements per Section 9.04. - B. Hold licensure or certification as a Psychiatrist, Licensed Psychologist, Licensed Clinical Social Worker, Licensed Professional Counselor, Licensed Marriage and Family Therapist, Clinical Psychiatric Nurse Specialist or Licensed Addiction Counselor, and not be under current disciplinary action that the ARC determines would impede the applicant's ability to practice as a DVCS. - C. 49 hours of training specific to substance abuse and addiction. - D. 21 hours of training in clinical supervision. - E. 75 hours of face-to-face client contact working with domestic violence offenders with a minimum of two (2) years of domestic violence treatment provision at the Full Operating Level. - F. 100 hours of providing general clinical supervision during the past five (5) years. - G. Acknowledge knowledge of the DVOMB application requirements pertaining to responsibilities of Domestic Violence Clinical Supervisors.
-DVOMB Approved Provider or applicant shall not represent themselves as a DVCS until approval by the DVOMB has been granted.
+Applicants seeking to be listed as a DVCS shall meet the following criteria: - A. Meet all FOL Approved Provider requirements per Section 9.04. - B. Hold licensure or certification as a Psychiatrist, Licensed Psychologist, Licensed Clinical Social Worker, Licensed Professional Counselor, Licensed Marriage and Family Therapist, Clinical Psychiatric Nurse Specialist or Licensed Addiction Counselor, and not be under current disciplinary action that the ARC determines would impede the applicant's ability to practice as a DVCS. - C. 49 hours of training specific to substance abuse and addiction. - D. 21 hours of training in clinical supervision.

-II.
+- E. 75 hours of face-to-face client contact working with domestic violence offenders with a minimum of two (2) years of domestic violence treatment provision at the FOL. - F. 100 hours of providing general clinical supervision during the past five (5) years. - G. Attest to having knowledge of the DVOMB application requirements pertaining to responsibilities of DVCSs.
+DVOMB Approved Provider or applicant shall not represent themselves as a DVCS until approval by the DVOMB has been granted. - II.
 Supervision requirements for Domestic Violence Clinical Supervisor Level Applicants